Oregon Rental Deposit Return

 Why do we meet with you and usually send a demand letter to your landlord prior to filing a lawsuit?

 Under ORS 90.255, there is a risk that a tenant be required to pay the landlord’s attorney fees if the tenant files a lawsuit and does not prevail.
 A demand letter allows the landlord to respond and inform us of any case weaknesses prior to filing a lawsuit.
 We encourage settlement in cases where there are factual disputes or other case weaknesses.

 How can an attorney help me if my landlord refuses to return my deposit, even after a demand letter?

 We can help you file a lawsuit.
-If the landlord fails to respond or give an adequate response to a an attorney’s demand for wrongfully withheld deposit, you, as a tenant, may be entitled to double any amount of the deposit wrongfully withheld or not accounted for.
-See ORS 90.300(16) Attorney fees may be available under ORS 90.255, provided the tenant wins.
+If the landlord fails to respond or give an adequate response to an attorney’s demand for a wrongfully withheld deposit, you, as a tenant, may be entitled to double any amount of the deposit wrongfully withheld or not accounted for.
+See ORS 90.300(16).
+Attorney fees may be available under ORS 90.255, provided the tenant wins.

 Frequently Asked Questions regarding Oregon Rental Deposit Returns